Model Combination in Risk Sharing under Ambiguity: Application to Spanish auto insurance data

 \section{Application to Spanish auto insurance data}

-In this section, we illustrate the optimal risk sharing strategy using a model based on a recent open-access insurance data set \citep{Segura-Gisbert2024-data-article,Segura-Gisbert2024-data-set}.
+In this section, we illustrate the optimal risk sharing strategy with model combination.
+We assume an insurer has access to many data sets implying different models for the loss distribution, with no single true model.
+We base our example on a recent open-access insurance data set \citep{Segura-Gisbert2024-data-article,Segura-Gisbert2024-data-set}.
 This data set consists of 105,555 observations, giving policy-level data on annual motor insurance policies of a Spanish non-life insurer for policies that commenced in the years 2015–2018, covering claims up to the end of 2018.
 We use this data to estimate the model parameters using cross-validation.
 We exclude policies that started in the year 2018, as the data set does not include a full year of exposure to potential claims for these policies.
 An analysis of the data shows that those policies do indeed have fewer claims and lower median and mean claim amounts.
 This leaves 69,740 observations, of which 16,259 (23\%) have positive aggregated claim amounts.

 Using cross-validation, we estimate 101 models from the data set.
 We estimate the counterparty's model, $\P_C$, using the full data set.
 For the other 100 models, denoted by $\P_k$, $ k = 1, \ldots, 100$, we sample 50\% of the data and then estimate the model parameters given that subset.
 We assume that under all models the claim arrival rate is Poisson distributed with rate $\lambda_k$ and that the severity distribution is Gamma distributed with shape parameter $m_k > 0$ and scale parameter $\phi_k > 0$ for $\kinI$.
 We could use any other parametric or non-parametric loss distributions, e.g., kernel density estimators, log-normal, mixture of Gammas, Weibull, or other typical loss model distributions, however, as the purpose of this section is illustrative, we opt to keep the individual models simple.